Equivariant geometry of odd-dimensional complete intersections of two quadrics: Applications in dimension three

 Let $B$ be a curve of large genus satisfying the conditions of Proposition~\ref{prop:section}.
-Construct an isotrivial family $\cX \rightarrow B$, with generic fiber isomorphic to $X$, split over a $G$ covering of $B$.
+Construct an isotrivial family $\cX \rightarrow B$, with generic fiber isomorphic to $X$, split over a $G$-covering $\tilde{B} \ra B$.
+(The $G$-action on $X$ induces one on $X\times \tilde{B}$; we take quotients to obtain our isotrivial family.)
 It is birational over $B$ to a fibration $\cP \rightarrow B$ that is generically a $\bP^3$-bundle.
 The Tsen-Lang Theorem implies it is birational over $B$ to $\bP^3 \times B$.
 The variety of lines $F_1(\cX/B)$ is a principal homogeneous space over an abelian surface, over a dense open subset of $B$.
 The main result of \cite{HT1} implies that $F_1(\cX/B)\rightarrow B$ admits a rational section.
 Proposition~\ref{prop:section} implies that the associated action of $G$ on $F_1(X)$ necessarily admits a fixed point, which yields a line $\ell \subset X$ invariant under the $G$-action. \end{proof} \begin{rema} Let $X$ have a $G$-action as above; we do not assume the existence of a fixed point or invariant line.
 Nevertheless, we can construct the isotrivial fibration

 which {\em always} admits a section by the Tsen-Lang (or Graber-Harris-Starr) Theorem.
 Thus Proposition~\ref{prop:section}, stated for abelian varieties, is not valid for other classes of varieties such as rationally-connected varieties. \end{rema}